grbfacet/facet/tutorial.md

 This is a complicated unintuitive looking formula but we can tease out a feeling for it by considering different cases.

 First, it says the mass of a moving body depends on only two things: its rest mass, m<sub>0</sub>, and the ratio of its speed to the speed of light, v/c.
 Further, no matter what situation we might be considering for the object, its rest mass, m<sub>0</sub>, and c will always be unchanged, those are what we call physical constants.
 All electrons have exactly the same rest mass no matter what their motion.
 In all situations, the speed of light is the same (this is the basis of relativity theory).
-Thus, what ultimatley determines the inertial mass of a moving object is simply its speed, v.
+Thus, what ultimately determines the inertial mass of a moving object is simply its speed, v.

 Now let’s look at some values for v.
 If the body is standing still, v = 0 and if you plug v = 0 into the mass formula and do the math you will see that m = m<sub>0</sub>; m standing still is the rest mass exactly as we wanted (more on this below).
 Now let’s go to another extreme value, what happens when v = c?
 We plug that in and we get infinity for the mass.
 Normal particles can’t exceed c by pushing because no matter how hard and how long you push to make it go faster as you get closer and closer to c all you are doing is adding to its mass energy (inertia) and less and less to its speed.
 Between the extremes of v = 0 and v = c we can see the mass formula predicts a positive number for the mass.